kbrusinets/it_evacuation_tg_bot/README.md

 # it_evacuation_tg_bot

+This bot removes join/left messages and monitors chat members amount by requesting it each day, storing and representing with plot.

 1. Create your bot through [Botfather](https://core.telegram.org/bots#6-botfather) and acquire bot token. **Don't forget to give bot the rights to read chat messages with ```/setprivacy```**.
 2. Fill in .env.
 If you don't know your chat id, leave CHAT_ID field blank.
 3. Run ```docker-compose up -d```